 Places to eat on the Lizard

 Hugely popular among locals and visitors, The Lizard is home to Gear Farm, offering what many say is the best Pasty in Cornwall.
 Founded in 1999, they make organic pasties daily from fresh ingredients grown in the fields surrounding the farm.
 You can find Gear Farm located between Mawgan and St Martin, making it the ideal spot to pick up some snacks if you’re walking to Tremayne Quay.
-It’s only open four hours a day for takeaway collection, and, due to their popularity, it’s worth ordering to avoid disappointment.
+Due to their popularity, it’s worth ordering ahead of your visit to avoid disappointment.

 The Five Pilchards, Porthallow